mradamdavies/mradamdavies/README.md

 👋 Hi, I’m @mradamdavies - a.k.a Abeon / Nowares.
 I've worked with computers for around 25 years.
 My first computer was a BBC Micro!

-I'm passionate about pentesting and a sardonic security specialist.
-My code might be potato, but it's mashes spuds lovely :)
+I'm a passionate pentester and a sardonic security specialist.

 Feel free to tell me how bad my code is.
 I'm a big boy.
 I promise not to cry!